 Unsuccessful in audience terms it may have been, but this broadcast was to set a precedent for the future.
 The Radio Paris programme, and the sponsorship deal with Selfridges, had been arranged by Captain Leonard F Plugge, who having learnt from this experience re-

 Other entrepreneurs tried too.
-In 1927 Hilversum Radio in Holland broadcast a series of Sunday Concerts, sponsored by radio manufacturers Kolster Brandes Ltd., which were directed at listeners in Britain, while Radio Toulouse started English language broadcasts in 1929 with programmes sponsored by various British gramophone companies.
+In 1927 Hilversum Radio in The Netherlands broadcast a series of Sunday Concerts, sponsored by radio manufacturers Kolster Brandes Ltd., which were directed at listeners in Britain, while Radio Toulouse started English language broadcasts in 1929 with programmes sponsored by various British gramophone companies.

 By the beginning of the 1930s Captain Plugge was back on the scene.
 A former consulting engineer on the London Underground, he was at that time running a business organising some of the earliest holiday package tours to France and his vehicle was equipped with one of the first ever car radios, manufactured by Philco.
 He realised as he toured France tuning in to various regional stations that they could be a possible outlet for further broadcasts to British audiences.

 By 1930 five million radio sets had been sold in Britain and in May of that year, having learned many lessons from his initial experiences a few years earlier, Captain Plugge decided to form the International Broadcasting Company (IBC) and exploit this large potential audience.
-He managed to negotiate a deal with the head of the Benedictine distillery at Fecamp in northern France to hire airtime from his experimental station broadcasting under the call sign Radio Normandy.
+He managed to negotiate a deal with Fernand le Grand, head of the radio station at the Benedictine distillery at Fecamp in northern France, to hire airtime from his experimental station broadcasting under the call sign Radio Normandy.

 The first employee of IBC and the station's first 'Disc Jockey' was Max Stanniforth who presented a three hour programme consisting largely of popular contemporary dance music.
 The station even invented the 'IBC Orchestra', leading listeners to believe that it could provide stiff competition for the BBC, which by then had its own range of successfully established orchestras.
 Although no such orchestra actually existed at IBC it served to give the distinct impression that the whole operation was much larger than it was in reality.